 3. Be wary of guarantees.

 Removals are not a guarantee, nor is suppression.
-There are only a few instances where removal is possible, such as copyright infringement or by court order.
-Be wary about companies that spout guarantees when it comes to removal and suppression of negative information.
+There are only a few instances where removal is possible, such as copyright infringement or by court order (as highlighted above and in our removal guide).
+Be wary about companies that promise guarantees when it comes to removal and suppression of negative information.

-Your online reputation is a reflection of who you are, whether it is intentional or not.
+Your online reputation is a reflection of who you are, whether it is intentional or not; remember, even online reputation could have an impact on a background check later on.
 Managing and maintaining it is perhaps one of the most important things you can do for yourself digitally.

 If you’re unsure of where to begin, BrandYourself offers a free DIY tool and online reputation management services to help you take control of your online presence.
 Sign up for our DIY software, give us a call at (646) 863-8282, or schedule a free consultation to get started today.